 Update on ZonMw’s approach to optimize reuse of COVID-19 related data

-Under the urgency of the outbreak of the corona pandemic, we take a number of actions to enable researchers in ZonMw’s COVID-19 projects to create FAIR data that can be used by humans as well as machines.
-As a result, data become findable through computer search, and accessible for learning-algorithms (comparable to the Personal Health Train concept).
+Under the urgency of the outbreak of the corona pandemic, we take a number of actions to enable researchers in ZonMw’s COVID-19 projects to create FAIR data or - as a minimum - FAIR metadata that can be used by humans as well as machines.
+As a result, data and metadata become findable through computer search, and ready for access with learning-algorithms (comparable to the Personal Health Train concept).

 - VODAN for COVID-19 patient data

 - FAIR data services and a national COVID-19 data portal

 - An advanced approach for creating FAIR data: three-point FAIRification Framework

 - A national COVID-19 data portal for the metadata to observational hospital data,